 Getting Started on Public Service Loan Forgiveness

 When one first gets started working towards PSLF, it is critical to make sure that all federal loans are eligible.
 Certain loans are not eligible, such as FFEL loans, but they can be made eligible through federal direct consolidation.
 The Department of Education’s Consolidation page has great information about the pros and cons of federal direct forgiveness as well as the process for getting signed up.
+Even though the consolidation process may appear confusing at first, most borrowers can navigate any consolidation issue on their own.

 In vickim34432’s case, the best way to check it to look up all student loan information on the federal student loan database.
-This site is also run by the Department of Education and it is very useful for tracking down student loan servicers as well as determining student loan types.
+This site is also run by the Department of Education, and it is very useful for tracking down student loan servicers as well as determining student loan types.
 Another way to verify whether or not loans need consolidated for PSLF eligibility is to call your loan servicer and ask.
-Loan servicers have been known to maker errors, so double checking is critical.
+Loan servicers have been known to maker errors, so double-checking is critical.

 Once the consolidation issue has been addressed, the next step is signing up for a repayment plan.
 Generally speaking, IBR (Income-Based Repayment), PAYE (Pay As You Earn), and REPAYE (Revised Pay As You Earn) are the best options for those pursuing public service loan forgiveness.
 Picking the best repayment plan will depend upon marital status, debt level, income, and when the loans were first borrowed.

-Once the first payment has been made it is critical to send in an employer certification form.
-This form is not technically required but submitting it is the best way to verify that 1) you have eligible loans, 2) you have an eligible employer, and 3) you are on an eligible repayment plan.
+Once the first payment has been made, it is critical to send in an employer certification form.
+This form is not technically required, but submitting it is the best way to verify that 1) you have eligible loans, 2) you have an eligible employer, and 3) you are on an eligible repayment plan.
 Once the first certification form is approved we recommend doing it on a yearly basis so that the records stay up to date and the final certification of 120 payments is a breeze.

 Getting a Mortgage While Pursuing PSLF